iomz/hito/README.md

 3. **Set custom path**: Enter a custom path for the data file (`.hito.json`) for the current directory
 4. **Save**: Click "Save" to persist the custom data file path for this directory

+**Note**: Categories and hotkeys are stored in the `.hito.json` file for each directory, making them directory-specific.
+Each directory can have its own set of categories and hotkeys.

 ## Default Keyboard Shortcuts

 ### Modal-Only Shortcuts (Built-in, Cannot be Customized)